 Irrespective of your business size, bookkeeping is an important operation that requires significant attention.
-Not only it helps you understand your financial health but also keeps track of your small business’s cash flow.
+Not only does it help you understand your financial health, but it also keeps track of your small business’s cash flow.
 Besides, there are tons of other advantages of bookkeeping for small businesses.
-For example, it helps you separate your business and personal finances, identify & prevent financial errors, streamline your tax processes, among others.
+For example, it helps you separate your business and personal finances, identify & prevent financial errors, streamlines your tax processes, among others.

 Important Bookkeeping Terms You’d Know Before Starting Out | bookkeeping for my small business